 Four experiments were performed.
 Each involved 64 stimuli pairs of combined steering wheel vibration and binaural sound.
-Experiment 1 reproduced stimuli from the country lane road surface, experiment 2 reproduced stimuli from the stone-on-road obstacle, experiment 3 reproduced stimuli from the common rail diesel engine idle, while experiment 4 reproduced stimuli from the mechanical rotary pump diesel engine idle.
-To minimise fatigue and learning effects the order of presentation of the combined test stimuli was randomized for each participant.
+Experiment 1 reproduced stimuli from the country lane road surface, experiment 2 reproduced stimuli from the stone-on-road obstacle, experiment 3 reproduced stimuli from the common rail diesel engine idle weakly modulated condition, while experiment 4 reproduced stimuli from the mechanical rotary pump diesel engine idle strongly modulated condition.
+To minimise fatigue and learning effects, the order of presentation of the combined test stimuli was randomized for each participant.
 Except for the stimuli type and the total time duration, all other aspects of the four experiments were identical.
-Total time from when the test participant entered the laboratory to when he or she completed all testing was 38 minutes for experiments 1, 3 and 4 and 30 minutes for experiment 2.
+Total time from when the test participant entered the laboratory to when he or she completed all testing was 38 minutes for experiments 1, 3 and 4, and 30 minutes for experiment 2.
 Room temperature was from 20 to 25° centigrade during all tests.

 Twenty university students and staff participated in each experiment.
-Upon arriving in the laboratory each was issued an information and consent form.
+Upon arriving in the laboratory each participant was issued an information and consent form.
 Age, gender, weight, and height data were then collected, and the participant was requested to state whether he or she had any physical or mental condition which might effect the perception of either vibration or sound, and whether he or she had smoked, or ingested coffee, within the 2 hours previous to arriving in the laboratory.
 No participant from the four groups declared any condition which might effect his or her perception of vibration or sound, and none declared having smoked or ingested coffee prior to arriving in the laboratory.
 The physical characteristics of the four groups of test participants are summarised in Table 3.
+In order to determine whether age, weight and height characteristics lead to any statistically significant difference between the experimental groups, a one-factor independent measures ANOVA test was applied to the data for each of the physical characteristics chosen as the dependent variable.
+At a 0.05 confidence level and for the sample size (n=20) considered, no significant differences were found between the groups with respect of each physical characteristic considered.